 if isinstance(a, str): print('a type is string')

 By default, a Python program is free to assign (bind), and reassign (rebind), any variable to any type of object at any time.
 This is considered safe in general since the type of the object is carried in the object and if a variable is rebound, then any future calls using that variable will check the type recorded in the object to decide the validity of the operation.
-Reference 6.36 Ignored error status and unhandled exceptions [OYB] for a discussion of the vulnerabilities associated with failed checks.
+Reference subclause 6.36 Ignored error status and unhandled exceptions [OYB] for a discussion of the vulnerabilities associated with failed checks.

 Variables are created when they are first assigned a value (see subclause 6.17 Choice of clear names [NAI] for more on this subject).
 Variables are generic in that they do not have a type.
 They simply reference objects which hold the object’s type information.